Richard Whittington: Career

 The deposition of King Richard II in 1399 did not affect Whittington and it is thought that he merely acquiesced in the coup led by Bolingbroke, later King Henry IV, whom Whittington had long supplied with merchandise.
 He also lent the new king substantial amounts of money.
-He was elected mayor again in 1406 and 1419 and during 1407 served as mayor of The Staple at Calais, representing that town's merchants.
-In 1416 he became a Member of Parliament for the City of London.
-He was also influential with King Henry V, Henry IV's son and successor, whom he lent large amounts of money and for whom he served on several Royal Commissions of oyer and terminer.
-For example, Henry V employed him to supervise the expenditure to complete Westminster Abbey.
-Despite being a moneylender himself he was sufficiently trusted and respected to sit as a judge in usury trials in 1421.
+He was elected mayor again in 1406 and 1419, and during 1407 served as mayor of The Staple at Calais, representing that town's merchants.
+In 1416 he became a member of parliament for the City of London.
+He was also influential with King Henry V, Henry IV's son and successor, to whom he lent large amounts of money and for whom he served on several Royal Commissions of oyer and terminer; for example, Henry V employed him to supervise the expenditure to complete Westminster Abbey.
+Despite being a moneylender himself, he was sufficiently trusted and respected to sit as a judge in usury trials in 1421.
 Whittington also collected revenues and import duties.
 A long dispute with the Worshipful Company of Brewers over standard prices and measures of ale was won by Whittington.

 Marriage

-In 1402, at the age of 48, he married Alice FitzWaryn (d.1411), but she died without producing any issue.
+In 1402, at the age of 48, he married Alice FitzWaryn (d.1411), but she died without producing any children.
 She was one of the two daughters and joint heiresses of Sir Ivo FitzWaryn (1347–1414), of Caundle Haddon in Dorset, and of Wantage then in Berkshire (now Oxfordshire) (whose monumental brass survives in Wantage Church).
-As a Member of Parliament variously for the county seats of Dorset, Devon, and Somerset; a son of Sir William FitzWaryn, Knight of the Garter, of Whittington Castle in Shropshire, who was probably a son of Fulk FitzWarin, 3rd Baron FitzWarin (c.1315–1349), also of Whittington Castle in Shropshire and of Wantage, who were of an ancient and powerful family of Marcher Lords.
+As a member of parliament variously for the county seats of Dorset, Devon, and Somerset; a son of Sir William FitzWaryn, Knight of the Garter, of Whittington Castle in Shropshire, who was probably a son of Fulk FitzWarin, 3rd Baron FitzWarin (c.1315–1349), also of Whittington Castle in Shropshire and of Wantage, who were of an ancient and powerful family of Marcher Lords.
 A portrait of Richard Whittington circa 1590 by Reginald Elstrack shows his paternal heraldic arms and also for his wife a differenced version of the usual arms of Baron FitzWarin with ermine in the 1st and 4th quarters in place of argent, which variant was also used by Wiliam FitzWarin, a member of the Shropshire family, as depicted in the Gelre Armorial, c.1370–1414.